mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 If you are simply testing this solution, navigate to the [terraform](https://github.com/mericson-cv/aws-massively-parallel-recovery-solution/blob/main/terraform/100-amazon-ec2-instances%20(10GB%20random%20data)/main.tf) file where you can find an example to deploy one hundred (100) on-demand Amazon EC2 test hosts.

 ### Run an initial backup
 You will need an initial backup of your protected workloads before you can run a massively parallel restore.
-Assuming you uses the terraform example above, perform the following to configure and run a backup.
+Assuming you used the terraform example above, perform the following to configure and run a backup.
 1. [Add your AWS account](https://documentation.commvault.com/2023e/essential/121660_configuring_backups_for_amazon_ec2_instances.html#add-hypervisor) to Commvault Backup & Recovery.
 2. Create an [Amazon EC2 group](https://documentation.commvault.com/2023e/essential/121660_configuring_backups_for_amazon_ec2_instances.html#add-vm-group) to auto-discover EC2 instances and protect them.
 3. Run a **[backup](https://documentation.commvault.com/2023e/essential/121676_backing_up_amazon_ec2_instances_on_demand.html)**